Krillh/Airzlinshire/Misc/Eras of History.md

 The Era of Celestial accord is marked by a sudden interest in [[Majik]] in cultures of the [[Western Continent]] around [[Myan Kian Lake]].
 The was no doubt fueled by the formal discovery of [[Majik#Mixing Elements|element mixing]] in {some city}.
 There was a growing curiosity about it's true limits and a newfound desire to master [[Majik]], and that "discovery" caused that curiosity to explode.
 There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily life.
 It became clear that there was more possibility to [[Majik]] than originally thought.

 Numerous [[Majik]] research groups, societies, and schools of different types were formed.
-There was discovery after discovery being made, and
+There was discovery after discovery being made, as governments started pouring a plethora of resources into [[Majik]] research.
+There was a premium put on education at this time, often times success was defined by one's level of education.
+In many places, it was common for *all* children to go to a public school to learn [[Majik]].
+Of course, this was not general education, but it is the foundation of it.
 # From Copilot:

 ---